nathants/libaws/readme.md

 ## setup

-define some environment variables in your bashrc for common default values
+define some environment variables in your bashrc for common default values.

 ```
 export AWS_EMR_SCRIPT_BUCKET=$NAME